cedricbonhomme/k-means-clustering/README.md

     $ ./generate_vectors.py
     vectors saved

-*generate_vectors.py* retrieves informations about talks through the API in order to generate vectors based on different properties of a talk (abstract, resume and title).
+*generate_vectors.py* retrieves informations about objects to recommend through the API in order to generate vectors based on different properties of an object (abstract, resume and title).
 The vectors will be stored in a simple text file.

 The size of the window will have an impact on the size of the vectors and consequently an important impact on the boundaries between the clusters.